Lyndon Farnham: Ministerial appointments

 In 2011, he was appointed as Assistant Minister for Home Affairs.

 In 2014, he was elected as a Minister for Economic Development, Tourism, Sport, and Culture.

 In 2018 he was re-elected as Minister for Economic Development, Tourism, Sport and Culture.

 In 2018 he was appointed as Deputy Chief Minister of Jersey.

+In 2024 he was appointed as Chief Minister of Jersey.

+In 2026 he was re-appointed as Chief Minister of Jersey.

 Electoral reform

 Farnham led the campaign to retain the office of Senator, supporting Option C in the Jersey electoral reform referendum held on 24 April 2013.

 Campaigns

 Farnham condemned the hunting in the Faroe Islands of white-sided dolphins.
 A pod of 1,428 white-sided dolphins were driven into shallow waters at Skálabotnur beach and slaughtered.
 Farnham stated that he does not want Jersey to engage in diplomatic relations with a nation that allows such brutal practices.
 He further criticised the Faroese government for permitting this so-called tradition to persist, calling for them to take responsibility and end the practice.